alx9r/StructuredResource/README.md

 This is to ensure the same behavior whether the resource is invoked using the public resource class or function.

+### [ ] PR.20: Public resource parameters that correspond to constructor properties are marked with an attribute.

+**Reason**

+This is so that libraries interpreting public resource parameters are able to correctly pass required properties to a resource's constructor.

 ## I: Integration

 ### [ ] I.1: The module can be imported.